mtoirac2011/CodeWeb2Articles/README.md

 ![RM-Banner](/assets/mongo.png "MongoDB")
 #### MongoDB
-We use MongoDB as a `No relational database model` to store data
+I used MongoDB as a `No relational database model` to store data
 * This is how our ***art_mongodb*** Mongo database looks like:
 ![RM-Banner](/assets/mongodb.png "articles Mongo diagram")

 #### React ![RM-Banner](/assets/react.png "React")
-We installed or updated *nodejs* to create our React module for our Front:
+I installed or updated *nodejs* to create our React module for our Front:
 ```sh
 npm install npm -g
 cd main directory
 npx create-react-app rm-frontend
 ```
-We worked with `axios` for doing http requests:
+I worked with `axios` for doing http requests:
 ```sh
 npm install --save axios
 ```